 Implementation of the Preferred Alternative C would require the acquisition of right-of-way resulting in impacts to wetlands and Waters of the U.S. Providing Preferred Alternative C would involve standard construction activities including placement of fill, ditching and adding culverts, and a new bridge over Interstate 10.
 The placement of fill associated with implementation of the Preferred Alternative C will require a permit from the USACE under Section 404 of the CWA.
-To offset the loss of wetlands and streams, mitigation credits would be purchased from USACE approved mitigation banks within the Turkey Creek watershed pending availability.
+Wetlands will be mitigated, including required compensatory mitigation, in accordance with the permitting agency and it is the intent of the City of Gulfport that mitigation will occur within the Turkey Creek Watershed pending availability.
+The USACE has the federal responsibility of determining the appropriate mitigation to off-set lost wetland functions that result from the proposed project.
 There are currently 79 wetlands credits available to purchase from mitigation banks in the direct vicinity of Turkey Creek and approximately 1,000 credits available for purchase in wetland mitigation banks within the Turkey Creek watershed service area.

-Preferred Alternative C includes the utilization of an existing wetland area for the construction of a retention basin within a proposed City of Gulfport easement.
-Natural design components will be used in the development of the retention basin that will provide wetlands and habitats in addition to the retention volume.
-As part of the basin construction, the flow along an intermittent stream would be improved to facilitate the flow of stormwater to the basin.
+Preferred Alternative C includes the utilization of an existing wetland area for the construction of a retention pond.
+The retention pond will be located on undeveloped forested wetlands deeded to the Land Trust of the Mississippi Coastal Plain.
+The pond will convert Bayhead and Emergent wetlands to a stormwater retention pond.
+Natural design components will be used in the development of the retention pond that will provide wetlands and habitats in addition to the retention volume.
+As part of the pond construction, the flow along an intermittent stream would be improved to facilitate the flow of stormwater to the pond.
 In fact, the proposed improvements will decrease the existing potential flooding conditions in the Forest Heights community and areas downstream by reducing the overland flow and discharging the stormwater runoff at a controlled rate.
 Without this project, such stormwater would not be controlled and would continue to affect areas downstream as it has.
 The project, therefore, will actually help reduce stormwater flow and enhance flooding protections for areas downstream and south of the interstate.

 Construction materials will be stored and disposed of such that they are not discharged into or alongside of streams and other water bodies.
 Trained construction inspectors will implement and maintain BMPs.
+Long-term, adverse impacts to wetlands and Waters of the U.S. are anticipated as a result of fill activities for roadway and bridge construction.